-The ways above are suggestions, and they need to be designed and integrated into the development to take account of the sensitivity of the setting.
+Not all of these matters will be relevant to the determination of a planning application.
+The ways above are suggestions, and they may be designed and integrated into the development to take account of the sensitivity of the setting.

 WB-E2 Minor Villages and Rural Settlements